IBM/aspera-cli/docs/README.md

 - Retrieve the Organization Public Key

-  First, obtain the public key from an existing node.
+  First, obtain the organization's public key.
   This key is used to verify bearer tokens generated by your organization.
   This key remains constant for the lifetime of your Organization.